Soliprem/dm-scripts/README.md

 ### dm-music

-This script depends on the `mpd` daemon to already be running.
-To start the daemon, open a terminal and run:
+This script depends on the `mpd` daemon to already be running and the `mpc` command line music player to be installed.
+To start the `mpd` daemon, open a terminal and run:

 ```
 mpd &